 The RCA 77DX ribbon microphone had been launched in the 1940s.
 This microphone, known as the "bombshell" for its characteristic capsule shape, became an in-studio standard, not only at CFRC radio but across North America.

 At this time, operators also began using the new Northern Electric control board, which stayed in use for the next thirty years.
 The control board was used to mix various input channels, such as microphones, tape recorders and record turntables.
 A smaller version of the Northern Electric mixer was used for sports broadcasts, along with a telephone interface box built at Queen's.
-These items are seen here on display in the Campus Bookstore, as part of CFRC's 90th Anniversary celebrations in 2012.
+These items were displayed at the Campus Bookstore during CFRC's 90th Anniversary celebrations in 2012.
 Football playoffs from as far away as Winnipeg, and received by telephone line, were announced by stalwarts like Jeffrey Simpson, who could maintain his patter even through long game delays.
-CFRC still holds up the tradition of broadcasting all of Queen's football games in the fall.
+CFRC still holds up the tradition of broadcasting all of Queen's Gaels football games every year.

 In 1961, CFRC changed its AM frequency from 1240 to 1490 kHz, after receiving a retired AM transmitter donated by Terry and John French of radio station CKLC, Kingston.
 Student participation at the station continued to increase throughout the decade, with the Student Radio Club reaching 150 members by 1969.
 This photo from Tricolor 1968 shows a group of volunteers including Helen Cooper (right), probably during the production of the long-running current affairs program "CFRC Magazine."